RxLaboratory/Ramses/src-docs/docs/components/index.md

 ## Ramses Add-ons

-The add-ons are scripts available inside the creative applications (e.g. *Blender*, *Maya*, *After Effects*...).
+The [add-ons](../addons/index.md) are scripts available inside the creative applications (e.g. *Blender*, *Maya*, *After Effects*...).
 They could be used without the client, with limited functionnalities.
 In this case, data is retrieved from the *Ramses Tree*.

 The add-ons are in charge of file management and versionning, publishing, etc.

 ## Ramses Tree

-On the lowest level, *Ramses* handles all files and folders for the managed projects.
-It is able to retrieve missing data from the file structure, and missing files from clones on remot and backup locations.
+On the lowest level, *Ramses* handles all [files](../files/naming.md) and [folders](../files/tree.md) for the managed projects.
+It is able to retrieve missing data from the file structure, and missing files from clones on remote and backup locations.

 Both the Add-ons and the Client can manage the files and folders.